TryKosm/soma-governance-gateway/README.md

-# agentic-browser-ops-platform
+# SomaOS

-Platform scaffold for agentic browser operations with policy-aware execution and observability.
+SomaOS is a governed execution layer for AI and automation workflows.
+Instead of letting agents run actions unchecked, SomaOS enforces policy, routes sensitive steps through approvals, and keeps replayable audit trails for security and operations teams.

 ## SomaOS Governance Gateway

-**Why this exists.** Most “agent” products optimize for chat.
-The SomaOS edge is **governed execution**: every sensitive action a workflow takes can be policy-evaluated, optionally pause for a human, and emit a replayable audit trail.
-The Governance Gateway is a small public API + Python SDK that demonstrates that contract end-to-end, gated by a SomaOS-issued API key.
+**What this part is.** The Governance Gateway is the public API + Python SDK slice of SomaOS.
+It accepts workflow actions (`actor`, `action`, `context`), returns a policy decision (`allow`, `review_required`, `blocked`) with risk score, supports approval confirmation for gated actions, and exposes run/event replay for observability.

 ### Quickstart